 - Applying specially formulated creams around the eyes

 Remember that it is important to identify the root cause of the problem of puffy eyes and dark circles.
-Make sure to talk to a doctor before applying any creams or topical solutions to the sensitive skin around the eyes.
+Make sure to talk to an experienced plastic surgeon before applying any creams or topical solutions to the sensitive skin around the eyes.